Expense Reporting Helpful Guidelines

 Students have now been loaded into Concur and can be activated for expense reporting.
 See complete details.

-Alert - Please be aware of wrong Concur Login Page
+Alert - Please be aware of a wrong Concur Login Page

-Please be aware some users are being transferred to the wrong Concur login page when logging in at the ibuy.gwu.edu > iBuy+ Expense icon link.
+Please be aware some users are being transferred to the wrong Concur login page when logging in at the ibuy.gwu.edu > IBUY+ CONCUR PORTAL button link.
 If you see the Concur public login page that requires a User Name and Password, do not continue.
 Exit this screen.
 Three failed login attempts on the Concur public site will lock you out of GW Expense for 24 hours!
-Incorrect Concur login page.
-If you see this screen, click exit and log in again by clicking the GW iBuy+ Expense icon.
+If you see this incorrect login screen, click exit and log in again by clicking the IBUY+ CONCUR PORTAL button link.
 The 2nd login attempt will take some users to the correct GW login page.

-The Correct Concur login page is shown below for GW Concur users logging in at ibuy.gwu.edu > GW iBuy+ Expense icon link at You will always see the GW Logo and “Hello, [Your First Name]” in the upper left.
+The correct Concur login page to reach is shown below for GW Concur users who have logged in at the ibuy.gwu.edu > BUY+ CONCUR PORTAL button link.
+You will always see the GW Logo and “Hello, [Your First Name]” in the upper left.

 Common access / login errors in Expense Reporting

-If you go directly to the Concur Solutions website and attempt to log in 3 times, you will be locked out of our GW link to Concur for 24 hours after your last attempt.
-If this happens, wait the 24 hour time period and then log in the correct way using the link at ibuy.gwu.edu > Log Into Expense Reporting.
+- If you go directly to the Concur Solutions website and attempt to log in 3 times, you will be locked out of our GW link to Concur for 24 hours after your last attempt.
+If this happens, wait the 24 hour time period and then log in the correct way using the link using the ibuy.gwu.edu > IBUY+ CONCUR PORTAL button.
 In addition, some users may reach a false login page even when logging in at the correct link on the iBuy site.
-See Concur False Login Page (PDF) about this issue.

 For assistance, please contact the iBuy Help Desk at [email protected] or 571-553-4477.